int19h/jbomohi/dict/ganseti/comments.md

 normally undertake to receive that sensation; e.g. {lo ganseti be lo ka (ce'u) viska lo xunre}.
 It is a tad long though...

+## 2015-07-26T19:02:51Z — durka42 (comment 2375, on definition 67277, in reply to 2374)

+Re: Possible question

+spheniscine wrote:
+> Maybe it should actually be the {ka} associated with the *action* one would
+> normally undertake to receive that sensation; e.g. {lo ganseti be lo ka
+> (ce'u) viska lo xunre}.
+It is a tad long though...

+{lo ka viska} could be added as x3... after all the sense associated with {lo ka xunre} is pretty obvious, unless you have synesthesia.